This MSAccess tutorial explains how to use the Access Format function (as it applies to numeric values) with syntax and examples.

-The syntax for the Format function is:
+The syntax for the Format function in MS Access is:

 Format ( expression, [ format ] )

-format is optional.
+Optional.
 It is the format to apply to the expression.
 You can either define your own format or use one of the named formats that Access has predefined such as:

 |General Number||Displays a number without thousand separators.|